 Colon cancer is one of the deadliest cancers.
 But it’s also one of the most preventable.
-Learn how to prevent colon cancer with these six doctor-approved tips.
-Plus, find out four ways a colonoscopy is a better experience than it used to be.
+Learn how to prevent colon cancer with these doctor-approved tips.
+Plus, find out ways in which a colonoscopy is a better experience than it used to be.

 About 5% of colorectal cancers are inherited.
 Genetic testing can reveal if you have a mutation that can cause colorectal cancer and if you should do more to protect yourself.

 One of the most common cancer diagnoses?
 It’s colorectal cancer.
 The good news?
 Found early, it’s usually curable.

 Colon and rectal cancer are common, and together, they’re the third most common cancer in the United States.
 While these cancers are serious, they are also highly preventable.
 Find out how.

 Colorectal cancer rates have fallen overall, but they’re rising in younger adults.
 Learn what symptoms you shouldn’t ignore and what you can do to protect yourself.